Manage Azure SQL Database long-term backup retention

 View the backups that are retained for a specific database with an LTR policy, and restore from those backups.

-In the Available backups pane, review the available backups.
+In the Available LTR backups pane that appears, review the available backups.
+You may select a backup to restore from or to delete.

-Select the backup from which you want to restore, and then specify the new database name.
+To restore from an available LTR backup, select the backup from which you want to restore, and then select Restore.

-On the toolbar, click the notification icon to view the status of the restore job.
+On the toolbar, select the notification icon to view the status of the restore job.

 When the restore job is completed, open the SQL databases page to view the newly restored database.